celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/voting-validators.md

 The Celo ecosystem includes a number of great services for browsing registered Validator Groups and Validators.

 {% hint style="warning" %}
-**Warning**: Exercise caution in relying on validator-supplied names to determine their real-world identity.Malicious participants may attempt to impersonate other validators in order to attract votes.
+**Warning**: Exercise caution in relying on validator-supplied names to determine their real-world identity.
+Malicious participants may attempt to impersonate other validators in order to attract votes.

 Validators and groups can also supply [verifiable DNS claims](../operations-manual/validator-explorer.md), and the Celo Validator Explorer displays these.
 You can use these to securely identify that the same entity has access both to the account of a validator or group and the supplied DNS records.
 {% endhint %}